Kanagawa Elves: Drama

 A television drama adaptation was announced on August 26, 2025.
-The series is directed and written by Oolongta Yoshida and premiered on September 30, 2025 within the Neko no Hitai Hodo Wide local information program on tvk.
+The series is directed and written by Oolongta Yoshida and aired from September 30 to December 16, 2025, within the Neko no Hitai Hodo Wide local information program on tvk.

 Anime

 A "light anime" television series adaptation was also announced on August 26, 2025.
 The series is produced by AnimationID, animated by Imagica Infos and Imageworks Studio and directed by Yūji Umoto, with Shin Kawamoto composing the music.
-It is set to premiere on December 4, 2025 within the same program.
+It aired from December 4, 2025 to March 12, 2026, within the same program.
 The ending theme song is "#KanaEruMagic!" performed by The Folie Phantom featuring Masahiro Inoue.
+Remow licensed the series for streaming on the "It's Anime" free ad-supported streaming television (FAST) channel on Samsung TV Plus.